pepmartinez/keuss/docusaurus/docs/02-quickstart.md

 ## Backend interchangeability

-This example works with any definition of `MQ` that supports reserve/commit (that is, any except `redis-list` and `bucket-mongo`); you just need to specify the chosen backend.
+This example works with any definition of `MQ` that supports reserve/commit (that is, any except `redis-list`); you just need to specify the chosen backend.
 For example, to use the `bucket-mongo-safe` backend:

 ```js
 const MQ = require ('keuss/backends/bucket-mongo-safe');